lsst-dm/prompt_processing/doc/playbook.rst

 There are two different ways to deploy a development release of the service:

-* If you will not be making permanent changes to the Phalanx config, go to the Argo UI, select the specific ``prompt-proto-service-<instrument>`` service, then select the first "svc" node.
+* If you will not be making permanent changes to the Phalanx config, go to the Argo UI, select the specific ``prompt-keda-<instrument>`` service, then select the "scaledjob" node.
   Scroll down to the live manifest, click "edit", then update the ``template.spec.containers.image`` key to point to the new service container (likely a ticket branch instead of ``latest``).
   The service will immediately redeploy with the new image.
-  To force an update of the container, edit ``template.metadata.annotations.revision``.
+  To force an update of the Knative container without config changes, edit ``template.metadata.annotations.revision`` (this feature is not needed in Keda).
   *Do not* click "SYNC" on the main screen, as that will undo all your edits.
 * If you will be making permanent changes of any kind, the above procedure would force you to re-enter your changes with each update of the ``phalanx`` branch.
-  Instead, clone the `lsst-sqre/phalanx`_ repo and navigate to the ``applications/prompt-proto-service-<instrument>`` directory.
+  Instead, clone the `lsst-sqre/phalanx`_ repo and navigate to the ``applications/prompt-keda-<instrument>`` directory.
   Edit ``values-usdfdev-prompt-processing.yaml`` to point to the new service container (likely a ticket branch instead of ``latest``) and push the branch.
   You do not need to create a PR.
   Then, in the Argo UI, follow the instructions in `the Phalanx docs <https://phalanx.lsst.io/developers/deploy-from-a-branch.html#switching-the-argo-cd-application-to-sync-the-branch>`_.